muyangren907/flask_tg/readthedocs/quick-references/faq.rst

 people refer to is a concept from the HTTP Bot API.
 It's a custom format which encodes enough information to use the media.

-daxiedewuyu provides an old version of these HTTP Bot API-style file IDs via ``message.file.id``, however, this feature is no longer maintained, so it may not work.
+django provides an old version of these HTTP Bot API-style file IDs via ``message.file.id``, however, this feature is no longer maintained, so it may not work.
 It will be removed in future versions.
 Nonetheless, it is possible to find a different Python package (or write your own) to parse these file IDs